FarukhSaifi/CityPulseApp/README.md

 1. **Local Data Storage**: User data is stored locally using AsyncStorage for privacy and offline functionality
 2. **Mock Authentication**: Provides a working authentication system without requiring external services
-3. **Fallback Strategy**: Firebase authentication is attempted first, with automatic fallback to mock auth
+3. **Local Storage**: All user data is stored locally using AsyncStorage
 4. **Biometric Support**: Optional biometric authentication for enhanced security
 5. **Responsive Design**: UI adapts to different screen sizes and orientations